Nickchapman3773/Uranium-Fever/README.md

 ## RivaTuner Statistics Server (RTSS)
 > [!tip]
 > RTSS is an FPS limiter that can make the game feel much smoother.
-The theory behind this is that running at a stable and unchanging 60 FPS is less jarring to the user than fluctuanting between 60 to 100 FPS rapidly.
+The theory behind this is that running at a stable and unchanging 70 FPS is less jarring to the user than fluctuating between 60 to 100 FPS rapidly.
+This also prevents the timescale desync that can occur if you surpass your monitors refresh rate.

 - Install and launch [RTSS](https//www.guru3d.com/download/rtss-rivatuner-statistics-server-download).
 - Open your System Tray (the triangle pointing upwards on the taskbar) and click the RTSS icon (an image of a computer screen) to open it.